Variational theory of the tapered impedance transformer: Introduction

-In the discussion that follows, we apply a variational approach to obtain a mathematically accurate definition of the optimal impedance transformer for the general case of an input line connected to a waveguide.
+In the discussion that follows, we apply a variational approach to obtain a mathematically accurate definition of the optimal impedance transformer for the general case of an input line connected to a load-bearing transmission line.
+We have in mind a waveguide in place of the transmission line, but our method is also valid for the case when there is a terminated load after the tapered transformer.
 Specifically, for a signal of frequency $\omega_o$ incident to the transformer, we vary the magnitude of the input-line voltage reflections to obtain the form of the taper corresponding to the absolute minimum of reflections, i.e., zero input-line reflections.
 This is accomplished without a priori assumption about continuity of the reflection coefficient across the input-line/taper interface.
 We show that there is an infinite number of equivalent tapers, each with its own reflection coefficient within the transformer, which share the common property of having zero reflections in the input line, specifically for the input frequency $\omega_o$.
-Because this set of degenerate solutions arises from the absolute minimum of a variation principle, it is therefore justified to refer to each as an optimal impedance transformer for signals of frequency $\omega_o$.
+Because this set of equivalent solutions arises from the absolute minimum of a variation principle, it is therefore justified to refer to each as an optimal impedance transformer for signals of frequency $\omega_o$.

-One problem with an optimal impedance transformer as defined above is that, in general, it is only applicable to the frequency $\omega_o$ for which it is designed.
-Any impedance transformer design must have a significant bandpass to be of practical use.
+One problem with an optimal impedance transformer as defined above is that, in general, it is only applicable to the specific frequency $\omega_o$ for which it is designed.
+This is a consequence of the Bode-Fano criterion,\cite{Bode1945,*Fano1950-1} which prevents perfectly zero reflections over an extended range of frequencies.
+Nevertheless, any impedance transformer design must have a significant bandpass to be of practical use.
 To resolve this narrow-bandwidth issue we calculate the reflection response along the input line for a signal of arbitrary frequency $\omega$ incident upon an optimal lossless transformer of design frequency $\omega_o$ obtained from the variational principle.